rundeck/docs/docs/about/cloud/index.md

 querying the A records for your subdomain using `dig` or `nslookup`.
 When using the Runner feature, your system must be able to make outbound connections to your subdomain on TCP port 443 (https).
-- **What does the "ConfigurationFailure: Local Executor is disabled" error mean?
+- **What does the "ConfigurationFailure: Local Executor is disabled" error mean?**
 In Runbook Automation local command execution that shells out to the instance is disabled for security reasons.
-Command execution should be dispatch to nodes or Runners, instead.
+Command execution should be run on the Remote Runners, or dispatched to node through the Remote Runners.